 The poet's idea of believing stems from their experiences.
 True, some have written utter trash which is basically random thoughts jotted down that pretend to be a poem and is only butchered prose.
-Some border on fantasy because the content itself cannot be believed in the context it is used.
-Too many adjectives are a notable giveaway, trying too hard to impress.
-It is this type or style of writing that the reader generally picks up very quickly and likely dismissing the poem as rubbish.
+Some border on the fantastic because the content itself cannot be believed in the context it is used.
+Too many adjectives is a notable giveaway, trying too hard to impress.
+It is this type or style of writing that the reader will generally pick up very quickly and likely dismissing the poem as rubbish.
 When a poet's personal beliefs begin to appear as more radical or unpopular, this too can affect the reader's opinion of the poet, especially if they do not agree.